top of page

 From Football Scout to Mentor

-Success can be a very beautiful thing, but if we chase it to feel valuable and good, then we are doing something wrong - and we will sooner or later realize it.
-This can go so far that we eventually feel completely empty, are constantly frustrated and dissatisfied and lose the joy of our greatest talents.
+"Success can be a wonderful thing, but if we chase after it to feel valuable and good about ourselves, then we're doing something wrong – and we'll realize it sooner or later.
+This can go so far that we eventually feel completely empty, are constantly frustrated and dissatisfied, and lose the joy in our greatest talents."

 FC Ingolstadt 04